Propaganda in North Korea: Foreign relations

 Paintings on the walls of the Sinchon Museum of American War Atrocities depict alleged atrocities carried out by American soldiers during the Korean War.

 Early propaganda, in the 1940s, presented a positive Soviet–Korean relationship, often depicting Russians as maternal figures to childlike Koreans.
 As soon as relations were less cordial, they were expurgated from historical accounts.
 The collapse of the USSR, without a shot, is often depicted with intense contempt in sources not accessible to Russians.

 Americans are depicted particularly negatively.
 Brian Reynold Myers says that they are presented as an inherently evil race, with whom hostility is the only possible relationship.
 The Korean War is used as a source for atrocities, less for the bombing raids than on charges of massacre.
 June 25 is considered the start of "Struggle Against US Imperialism Month" (informally called "Hate America Month" in the U.S. media), which is commemorated by anti-U.S. mass rallies at Kim Il Sung Square in the capital Pyongyang.
 In 2018, these rallies were cancelled in what the Associated Press called "another sign of detente following the summit between leader Kim Jong Un and U.S. President Donald Trump" that same year.

 Japan is frequently depicted as rapacious and dangerous, both in the colonial era and afterward.
 North Korean propaganda frequently highlighted the danger of Japanese remilitarization.
 At the same time, the intensity of anti-Japanese propaganda underwent repeated fluctuations, depending on the improvement or deterioration of Japanese-DPRK relations.
 In those periods when North Korea was on better terms with Japan than with South Korea, North Korean propaganda essentially ignored the Liancourt Rocks dispute.
 However, if Pyongyang felt threatened by Japanese–South Korean rapprochement or sought to cooperate with Seoul against Tokyo, the North Korean media promptly raised the issue, with the aim of causing friction in Japanese–ROK relations.

-According to Myers, friendly nations are depicted almost exclusively as tributary nations.
+According to Myers in 2010, friendly nations are depicted almost exclusively as tributary nations.
 The English journalist Christopher Hitchens pointed out in the essay "A Nation of Racist Dwarfs" that propaganda has a blatantly racist and nationalistic angle:

 North Korean women who return pregnant from China—the regime's main ally and protector—are forced to submit to abortions.
 Wall posters and banners depicting all Japanese as barbarians are only equaled by the ways in which Americans are caricatured as hook-nosed monsters.

+Nevertheless, North Korea analyst Fyodor Tertitskiy states that North Korean propaganda has "never asserted that Koreans are biologically superior" and that in fact, "such a statement was always directly condemned by Kim Jong Il".
+Instead, "the greatness of the Korean people lies solely in their leader.
+Koreans are great because they are led by Kim Il Sung, not for any other reason".
+He also notes that North Korea gives very little weight to racial and nationalists element in its propaganda compared to the cult of personality around its leaders.